bpstahlman/txtfmt/README.md

 **Note:** The logic that recognizes leading indent considers only _actual_ whitespace, ignoring any embedded tokens.

-## Delete Operator Override
-Although Txtfmt tokens are invisible, to Vim they are characters in your buffer like any other: thus, deleting text can delete tokens, which in turn, can affect the highlighting of text _beyond_ the deletion.
-To see how this could be problematic, consider the following scenario...
-You're sitting on the first line of a multiline block of highlighted text (whose highlighting tokens are hidden at the start of the first line).
-You use `dd` to delete the first line.
-Although you intended only to delete a line of text, you have just removed the highlighting of the entire block!
-Of course, the problem is that the builtin `dd` operator deletes the highlighting tokens along with the rest of the line text.
-To mitigate these problem, Txtfmt provides its own "smart" delete operators, which should be used instead of the builtin delete on text that may contain highlighting tokens.
-Note that it is not sufficient for smart delete operators simply to avoid deleting highlighting tokens: they must be

-hitting gg0.
-At this point you should be sitting on an underline-bold-italic format token.
-If you wish to verify this, hit the following map in normal mode:
-    \ga
-    :help txtfmt-get-tok-info

-Because you wish to delete the first two words, enter the following in normal mode:
-    d2w
-Notice how the underline-bold-italic highlighting has been lost!
-The problem is that the command that deletes the first two words has also deleted the Txtfmt format token.
-In other words, the deletion had a visible effect on the text beyond the deletion.
-This is probably not what you wanted.
-To solve this problem, Txtfmt also provides a "smart delete" command, which is aware of Txtfmt highlighting.
-Like the auto maps highlighting commands, it can be used in both visual and operator modes.
-Its default mapping is \d.
-To use it with the previous example, you could simply have hit \d2w instead of d2w.
-Try it now (after hitting 'u' to undo the problematic delete, and '0' to be sure you're at the start of the line).
-Alternatively, you could have highlighted the first two words, then hit \d.
-The difference between Vim's and Txtfmt's delete commands is that, whereas Vim makes no distinction between text and Txtfmt tokens, Txtfmt's delete assumes your objective is to delete text only, and will do whatever is necessary (possibly inserting new tokens), to preserve the highlighting of text beyond the deletion.

-## Shift/Indent Overrides
+## "Smart" Shift/Indent Overrides
-Although Txtfmt "tokens" are generally invisible to the user, Vim itself treats them as non-whitespace characters.
-To prevent problems when these tokens appear in leading indent, Txtfmt provides special overrides of builtin operators such as `<<`, `>>`, `CTRL-T` and `CTRL-D`.
-These overrides understand the special role of tokens in a Txtfmt buffer (as well as the implications of the various 'leadingindent' option settings), and will go to great lengths to ensure that "the right thing" happens when you perform a shift or indent.
+Because highlighting tokens are invisible, yet appear as normal text to Vim, their presence in leading indent would lead to unexpected shift/indent behavior if Txtfmt did not override builtin shift/indent commands `<<`, `>>`, `CTRL-T` and `CTRL-D`.
+The Txtfmt overrides understand the special role of tokens in a Txtfmt buffer (as well as the implications of the various 'leadingindent' option settings), and will go to great lengths to ensure that various shift/indent commands "do the right thing".

 # Txtfmt Options
 Although the default settings of most Txtfmt options will be fine for the average user, there are 3 distinct mechanisms provided for customization: